Big Data Stream Processing with Amazon Web Services

 Architecture without KinesisStreams

-First of all, we have to mention, that only some common approaches improving different processes will be reviewed.
-Let’s begin with analyzing the main issue in the details.
+First of all, we have to mention that only some common approaches improving different processes will be reviewed.
+Let’s begin with analyzing the main issue in detail.

 Oftentimes, only one instance can consume all the CPU time and all the memory.
-When we talk about the millions request, updating the hardware or moving to the cloud is often too expensive of an option.
+When we talk about the millions of requests, updating the hardware or moving to the cloud is often too expensive of an option.

 Those conditions are incoming data or data from the database that need to be processed.
 These steps, should they work really slow, block the other steps from operating with the normal speed.
 So we have to do something with the problematic steps that slow the pace.